groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-multiple-vsx-files-groupdocs-merger-java/_index.md

 ```

 ### Step 2: Load Source VSX File

-Initialize the `Merger` class with the path to your primary VSX file.
-This acts as the base for merging additional files.
+Create the `Merger` instance with the primary VSX document.

 ```java
 // Initialize Merger with a source file